rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-0-enc-index-based.md

 ## general remarks

 Note that for each sequence of node references there must be one or more data sequences which allow to "decode" the references in it.
-However, and since the focus of this discussion is on the definition of structure, the actual node definitions are considered non-relevant in the context of this discussion.
+However, and since the focus of this discussion is on the definition of structure, the actual node definitions are considered secondary to the context of this discussion.
-Hence, an actual node sequence is only assumed to exist as an associated data sequence, which subsequent discussions will in general ignore.
+Hence, an actual node sequence is only assumed to exist as an associated data sequence, which subsequent discussions will in general mostly ignore.

 ```
 s := (a,b,c,b,d)   =>   n := (c,d,a,b)